Updated: Jan. 22, 2017

 In the 2010 Midterms the statistical evidence indicates that many elections for House, Senate, and Governor, were stolen.
 The Wisconsin True Vote Model contains worksheets for Supreme Court and Recall elections.
 A serious analyst can run them and see why it is likely that they were stolen.

-In 2012, Obama won the recorded vote by 51.0-47.2% (5.0 million vote margin) and once again overcame the built-in 5% fraud factor.
 The 2012 Presidential True Vote and Election Fraud Simulation Model exactly forecast Obama’s 332 electoral vote based on the state pre-election polls.
+Obama won the recorded vote by 51.0-47.2% (5.0 million vote margin) and once again overcame the built-in 5% fraud factor.
 The built-in True Vote Model projected that Obama would win by 56-42% with 391 electoral votes.
 But just 31 states were exit polled, therefore a comparison between the True Vote Model and the (still unreleased) state and national unadjusted exit polls (i.e. the red-shift) is not possible.
 Obama won the 11.7 million Late votes recorded after Election Day by 58-38%.
 In 2008, he won the 10.2 million late votes by 59-37%.
-The slight 2% margin difference is a powerful indicator that if a full set of 2012 unajusted state and national exit polls were available, they would most likely show that Obama had 55-56% True Vote share.
+The slight 2% margin difference is a powerful indicator that if a full set of 2012 unadjusted state and national exit polls were available, they would most likely show that Obama had 55-56% True Vote share.

-In 2016, Trump won the election by 306-232 electoral votes.
-But analysts calculated that Clinton won by 302-236 based on the unadjusted exit polls which favored Clinton.
+In 2016 election analysts calculated that Clinton actually won by 292-246 based strictly on the unadjusted exit polls which favored Clinton.
 They focused on four states that Trump won: WI, NC, MI and PA.
-The assumption was that the unadjusted exit polls were fairly conducted – just like they always had been in the past.
+The analysts assumed that the exit polls were fairly conducted – just like they had been in the past.
+But Trump won the post election True Vote model by 48.5-44.3% with 351-187 EV

-Just because unadjusted exit polls were excellent indicators of fraud in the past does not mean that they were accurate in 2016.
-The polls lookes suspicious in big states where they closely matched the recorded vote: CA IL MI TX MN WA NY.
+The uadjusted polls also appear suspicious in states where they closely matched the recorded vote: CA IL MI TX MN WA NY.
 Clinton’s CA margin exceeded Obama’s in 2012 by an implausible 7%.
-An unknown number of illegals were encouraged to vote by Obama.
+Illegals were encouraged to vote by Obama.

 Election Model Forecast; Post-election True Vote Model